Logical State

 -

-is a reference to where to look upstate_goal
+srcis a reference to where to look upstate_goal. -

-: reference to where the actual item should be.dest
+dest: reference to where the actual item should be.destis a reference to where to pushstate_current.

 Examples